-Choice of trails: All our trails have been written by local experts, so you can really trust them.
-There is also a great variety of trails – from scenic routes on rural rivers, heritage trails on urban canals to peaceful floats along the shores of lakes – giving you a great choice for a great day out on the water.
+All our trails have been written by local paddlers, so you can really trust them.
+There is also a great variety of trails – from scenic routes on rural rivers, heritage trails on urban canals to peaceful floats along the shores of lakes – giving you a great choice for an enjoyable day out on the water.

-Detailed information: Within each trail we include all the practical information you need – information on where to park and the location of the nearest toilet.
+Within each trail we have tried to include all the practical information you need – information on where to park and the location of the nearest toilet.
 There’s even information about the history of the waterway you’re travelling on and the local sites of interest.
-Many of our trails are in canoeing hotspots meaning there is likely to be somewhere to hire kit if you haven’t yet invested in your own.

 To see all of our current Canoe Trails go to the Canoe Near You Trails Search.